alirezasdg1/Bike-Sharing/README.md

 # Methods:

-To achieve the main goal of this study, I use a bike share dataset [1].
-The dataset includes more than 17,000 instances with the following attributes:
+To achieve the main goal of this study, I use three diferent dataset.
+The first dataset is for a bake share system( i.e., bluebikes in Boston) for the year 2017 [1].
+This dataset includes more than 1,000,000 instances with the following attributes [2]:

-1. Instance, 2.
-Date, 3.
-Year, 4.
-Month, 5.
-Hour, 6.
-Holidays, 7.
-Weekday, 8.
-Working days, 9.
-Weather condition, 10.
-Temperature, 11.
-Normalized humidity, 12.
-Windspeed, 13.
-Count of casual users for each hour, 14.
-Count of registered users for each hours
+1. Trip Duration (seconds), 2.
+Start Time and Date, 3.
+Stop Time and Date, 4.
+Start Station Name & ID, 5.
+End Station Name & ID, 6.
+Bike ID, 7.
+User Type (Casual = Single Trip or Day Pass user; Member = Annual or Monthly Member), 8.
+Birth Year, 9.
+Gender

+The second dataset [3] includes boston whether data for every days between 1/1/2013-4/8/18.
+This dataset contains the following attributes:

+1. averages of temperature, 2. dew point, 3. wind speeds, 4. sea level pressure, and 5. precipitation levels

+Finally, the last dataset [3] includes official holidays for Boston in 2017.

-Here, I visualize the number of casual/registered users for different seasons, weekdays, weathers, and daytimes.
+Here, after merging the mentioned datasets, I visualize the number of casual/registered users for different seasons, weekdays, weathers, and daytimes.
 I also test several hypotheses:

 	H1.
 Number of bike users depends of weather conditions H2.
 Number of registered users higher than casual users during weekdays